-As we describe features and concepts it helps to have a mental model of Cribl as a system that receives events from various sources, processes them, and then sends them to one ore more destinations.
+As we describe features and concepts, it helps to have a mental model of Cribl LogStream as a system that receives events from various sources, processes them, and then sends them to one or more destinations.

-At its core a function is a piece of code that executes on an event and it encapsulates the smallest amount of processing that can happen to that event.
-For instance, a simple function can be one that replaces the term
+At its core, a Function is a piece of code that executes on an event, and that encapsulates the smallest amount of processing that can happen to that event.
+For instance, a very simple Function can be one that replaces the term

 bar on each event.
 Another one can hash or encrypt

-bar and yet another can add a field, say,
+bar.
+Yet another function can add a field – say,

-source=*us-nyc-application.log.
-Functions are invoked on each event that passes thru them.
-To help improve performance, functions can be optionally configured with additional filters to further scope their invocation on matching events only.
-More details on functions.
+Functions process each event that passes through them.
+To help improve performance, Functions can optionally be configured with filters, to limit their processing scope to matching events only.
+For more details, see Functions.

 You can scale LogStream up to meet enterprise needs in a distributed deployment.
 Here, multiple LogStream Workers (instances) share the processing load.
 But as you can see in the preview schematic below, even complex deployments follow the same basic model outlined above.